And, Happy Birthday to my Nana in heaven!

 I was waiting outside on the lawn for Matt to return, hoping he'd give me a

-ride when he got back.
-As he pulled up to the house, I chased
+ride when he returned.
+As he pulled to the house, I chased

 alongside, begging Matt to take me for a ride.
 He parked the motorcycle, and both